celestiaorg/popsigner/doc/design/DESIGN_SYSTEM.md

 │                                                                             │
 │                      🔔 Ring ring!                                          │
 │                                                                             │
-│               The fastest remote signer.                                    │
-│                                                                             │
+│            Sign where your infra lives.                                     │ │                                                                             │
-│      POP-based key management for sovereign rollups.                        │ │      Sub-100ms latency.
-Deploy in minutes.
-Built on OpenBao.                │ │                                                                             │
-│          ┌─────────────────────────────────────────────┐                    │
+│      Point of Presence key management for sovereign rollups.                │ │      Deploy next to your nodes.
+Built on OpenBao.
+Open source.              │ │                                                                             │ │          ┌─────────────────────────────────────────────┐                    │
 │          │  ▶  Get Started Free                        │                    │
 │          └─────────────────────────────────────────────┘                    │
 │                                                                             │
-│           "The fastest signer for Celestia rollups"                         │ │                                                                             │
+│           "Your keys, in your region, next to your nodes"                   │ │                                                                             │
 │         [Rollup Logo 1]  [Rollup Logo 2]  [Rollup Logo 3]                  │
 │                                                                             │